ezPsycho/brainSpy-cli/README.md

 Transform MNI coordinate to AAL and BA structural names.

+`brainSpy-cli` is based on `brainSpy.py`, if you want to use brainSpy in python script, please checkout [this repo](https://github.com/ezPsycho/brainSpy.py).

 **Please notice the program is too beta to be used for production purpose, code review and further checks are necessary.**

 usage: `brainSpy.py [-h] [-r radius] [-t threshold]`